 As a first-year student, all Performing Arts majors participate backstage as a production crew member; students from their sophomore year onwards have the opportunity to deepen their experience through production projects targeted to a specific area of study.
 Our nine-show season offers more than 120 opportunities for actors, 100 positions for design staff, 70 in production and another 70 in theatre management, and 30 artistic roles – all reserved exclusively for Performing Arts students.

 If you are a supporter and advocate for the arts, we invite you to join us as we showcase the artists of tomorrow, on stage today.
-Tickets start at $8 for members of the Emerson Community and $10 for members of our community at large, with discounts for multi-play passes and groups.
-Tickets for 2016-2017 will be available by early September 2016.
+Tickets start at $8 for members of the Emerson Community and $12 for members of our community at large, with discounts for multi-play passes and groups.
+Tickets for the 2016-2017 season are available here.

 Caucasian Chalk Circle (September 29-October 2)